-Prohibits Iran from exporting arms or WMD-useful technology (1747).
-This sanction remains in place under Resolution 2231 for a maximum of five years.
+Resolution 1747 prohibited Iran from exporting arms.
+(1747).
+Resolution 2231 bans Iran from exporting arms for a maximum of five years.

 Prohibits Iran from investing abroad in uranium mining, related nuclear technologies or nuclear capable ballistic missile technology, and prohibits Iran from developing, including testing, nuclear-capable ballistic missiles.
-(1929) Resolution 2231, "calls on" Iran to refrain from developing or testing nuclear-capable ballistic missiles for a maximum of eight years.
+(1929) Resolution 2231, "calls on" Iran to refrain from developing or testing ballistic missiles "designed to be" nuclear capable for a maximum of eight years.

-Mandates that countries not export major combat systems to Iran, but does not bar sales of missiles that are not on the U.N.
+Resolution 1929 mandated that countries not export major combat systems to Iran, but does not bar sales of missiles that are not on the U.N.
 Registry of Conventional Arms.
-(1929) This sanction remains in place under Resolution 2231 for a maximum of five years.
+Resolution 2231 makes arms sales to Iran subject to approval by the U.N.
+Security Council, for a maximum of five years.

 Calls for voluntary restraint on transactions with Iranian banks, particularly Bank Melli and Bank Saderat.
-(1929)
+(1929) Not applicable under Resolution 2231.

 Calls for vigilance on international lending to Iran and providing trade credits and other financing.
-(1929)
+(1929) Not applicable under Resolution 2231.

-Calls on countries to inspect cargoes carried by Iran Air Cargo and Islamic Republic of Iran Shipping Lines-or by any ships in national or international waters-if there are indications they carry cargo banned for carriage to Iran.
+Resolution 1929 calls on countries to inspect cargoes carried by Iran Air Cargo and Islamic Republic of Iran Shipping Lines-or by any ships in national or international waters-if there are indications they carry cargo banned for carriage to Iran.
 Searches in international waters would require concurrence of the country where the ship is registered.
-(1929)
+Resolution 2231 requires U.N. member states to enforce continued restrictions discussed above.

 A Sanctions Committee, composed of the 15 members of the Security Council, monitors implementation of all Iran sanctions and collects and disseminates information on Iranian violations and other entities involved in banned activities.
-A "panel of experts" is empowered by 1929 to assist the U.N. sanctions committee in implementing the resolution and previous Iran resolutions, and to suggest ways of more effective implementation.
+A "panel of experts" was empowered by 1929 to assist the U.N. sanctions committee in implementing the resolution and previous Iran resolutions, and to suggest ways of more effective implementation.
+Panel of experts not empowered under Resolution 2231.